 Anticipation is in the air as Clara and her brother Freddie prepare for their family’s Christmas party.
 The Christmassy scene is set with some clever ice skating and the children attending the matinee performance are transfixed from this point on.

 Guests dressed in their finery mingle elegantly at a party everyone will want an invite to.
 Soon, mysterious family friend Dr Drosselmeyer arrives with his handsome Nephew and Clara is sweetly smitten.
-The grandfather dance – traditionally the last group dance at parties and the signal for guests to go home – is full of merriment and gives scope for personalities to really shine.
+The grandfather dance – inspired by the traditional final group dance at parties, danced just before it was time for the guests to go home – is full of merriment and gives scope for personalities to really shine.
 Students from Tring Park School for the Performing Arts are natural and animated as excited youngsters and the hubbub of a family gathering fills the stage (complete with magic tricks and puppetry courtesy of Drosselmeyer).

-This Nutcracker sees two dancers play Clara – initially as a girl, later an adult version.
-Young Clara is presented with her Christmas gift from Drosselmeyer – a Nutcracker Doll – and dances happily before Freddie breaks it.
+This Nutcracker sees two dancers play Clara, initially as a girl and, later, as an adult.
+Young Clara is presented with her Christmas gift from Drosselmeyer, a Nutcracker Doll, and dances happily before Freddie breaks it.
 Fortunately, Drosselmeyer fixes the doll and, as the guests leave, the children are sent to bed.

 Angry mice with lashing tails and an army of marching soldiers make the battle a visual spectacle.
 The soldiers snap to attention, their backs ramrod straight, in stark contrast to the feral, ferocious mice who cavort around, led by the swaggering Evil Mouse King.
 Humour abounds as the mice use a mousetrap to fire a wedge of cheese at the soldiers, knocking them down like bowling pins.
 Reinforcements charge in on ‘horses’ (charming costumes echoing the hobbyhorses the boys ride in the party scene) while the Nutcracker – now a dashing soldier – is injured.

 The wounded Nutcracker and Clara are swiftly transported to the Land of Snow.
-This winter wonderland flawlessly showcases English National Ballet’s exquisite ensemble dancing – the glittering Snowflakes sparkle with icy precision.
+This winter wonderland flawlessly showcases English National Ballet’s exquisite ensemble dancing.
+Those glittering Snowflakes sparkle with icy precision!
 Accompanied by the harmonious choral voices of the children from the party, the Snowflakes’ chilly dance will warm your heart.
 As the Snowflakes drift, Clara dances with the Nutcracker, who is now Dr Drosselmeyer’s Nephew (James Forbat).

-Perhaps the greatest challenge for the audience is keeping track of the Nutcracker.
+Perhaps the greatest challenge for the audience of Nutcracker at the London Coliseum is keeping track of the Nutcracker.
 The Nutcracker doll comes to life and is portrayed by one dancer (Max Westwell) throughout the battle, before becoming Clara’s idealised Nutcracker prince, in the guise of the Nephew.
 Bear this in mind and English National Ballet’s storytelling is otherwise easy to follow.